-When you feel financially pressured, you're going to be vulnerable.
-People online will sell you lots of get-rich-quick products which won't work, because you will not have the patience to see them through properly, or the creativity to take them to the next level, due to frequent anxiety about making money.
+When you feel financially pressured you're going to be vulnerable.
+People online will try to sell you lots of get-rich-quick products which won't work because either you will not have the patience to see them through properly, or you will lack the creativity to take them to the next level due to frequent anxiety about making money.

 It is paramount that you learn to get the money making monkey off your back in order to concentrate realistically on who you are and what you can successfully build.

-It really doesn’t matter if you start from nothing and nowhere, because you will find new abilities, ideas and surprises along the way, in the most unexpected of places.
+It really doesn’t matter if you start from nothing and nowhere.
+Eventually, you will find new abilities, ideas, and surprises along the way and in the most unexpected of places.

-Firstly, make sure you aren’t depressed or dejected and sort that out.
+Firstly, make sure you sort out any feelings of depression or dejection.
 Have a rest from life pressures and turn off your annoying inner financial worry voice or do something with your regular day job income to make the irritating brain chatter go away (eg. save more money and learn to live within your means, learn to let go of having to feel “secure” and stop worrying about things you cannot control).